After 3 days, fish–and leads–stink: what Anthony Bourdain’s advice and list loading have in common

-The Tech X event I attended starts with a reception on Monday night.The event runs through Wednesday.
-Most field marketers will download the leads from the event on Wednesday night or Thursday morning.
+I recently attended a tech event that kicked off Monday night with a reception.The event ran through Wednesday.
+Typically, in these situations, field marketers will download the leads from the event on Wednesday night or Thursday morning.
 They might clean up the lead file a bit and normalize field values to adhere to a company’s standards, or they might not if they have too much on their plate, and who doesn’t after being out of the office for three days?
 They’ll upload those leads into apps like Marketo and Salesforce on Thursday morning, and if they’re routed correctly—which is a big “if” at many companies—famished ADRs and AEs will be served up a new batch of leads that can be as old as three days.
-Just like Anthony Bourdain’s Monday fish special.
-Pity the poor ADR following up on leads from an even longer event like Dreamforce.

 Everyone from the Harvard Business Review to SiriusDecisions has emphasized the connection between quick follow-up and conversion.
 Salespeople don’t want three-day-old fish or three-day-old leads.
 Marketers with MBOs tied to generating pipeline, not just MQLs, don’t want three-day-old anything either.

 - Log into a lead retrieval portal like CVENT and download the booth leads for the day.

 - Add a column to that spreadsheet to indicate the campaign ID.

 - Upload the file to G Drive and walk away.